KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 **Implementation Notes**

-At the stage prior to OOTF, values shall have been adjusted for dynamic range and `aperture` if that is declared.
+At the stage prior to OOTF, values shall have been adjusted for aperture.

 Depending on implementation of OOTF and OETF, RGB values may simply be scaled by 10000 before used in the OOTF.